 Nursing homes and assisted living facilities have a duty to safeguard their residents.
 But all too often, profit takes priority over safety.
 And arbitration agreements are just one tool these institutions rely upon to escape accountability.

 That is why if you or someone you love has been affected by institutional neglect or abuse, you need to speak with a lawyer as soon as possible.
-If you need to consult with a qualified Boca Raton nursing home neglect attorney, contact the Leifer Law Firm today to schedule a free case evaluation.
+If you need to consult with a qualified Boca Raton nursing home neglect attorney, Contact Leifer & Ramirez today to schedule a free case evaluation.